lihanyi1761/PAPC-seizure-prediction/README.md

 #### How to run the code
+1. To obtain the channel selection results based on PAPC, please run the code below the file 'PAPC'

-1. Set the paths in \*.json files.
+2. Set the paths in \*.json files.
 Copy files in folder "copy-to-CHBMIT" to your CHBMIT dataset folder.

-2. Prepare preprocessed data for WGAN-GP training.
+3. Prepare preprocessed data for WGAN-GP training.
 A large storage is required.
 ```console
 python3 main.py --mode save_STFT --dataset DATASET
 ```
 * DATASET can be CHBMIT or siena-scalp-eeg-database-1.0.0.
 * CHBMIT(https://physionet.org/content/chbmit/1.0.0/) and siena(https://physionet.org/content/siena-scalp-eeg/1.0.0/) are both common dataset which can be download.

-3. Train  model.
+4. Train  model.
 ```console
 python3 main.py --mode wgan-gp --dataset DATASET

 ```
 * For comparison, MODEL can be dcgan,wgan,wgan_gp .

-4. Leave-one-seizure-out cross-validation.
+5. Leave-one-seizure-out cross-validation.
 ```console
 python3 main.py --mode cvgan --dataset DATASET
 ```